trufi-association/trufi-core/README.md

 * For Android: [Create a key store](https://flutter.dev/docs/deployment/android#signing-the-app) or use an existing key, fill the `android/key.properties` with path and password.
 * Build a test version of the application with `$ flutter run`

+## Complementary projects

+[osm-search-data-export](https://github.com/trufi-association/osm-search-data-export) - Generates offline search data that includes POIs, streets and street junctions.
+The app currently uses the json-compact format.

+[osm-public-transport-export](https://github.com/trufi-association/osm-public-transport-export) - Fetches OSM data and generates GeoJSON and additional files.

+[geojson-to-gtfs](https://github.com/trufi-association/geojson-to-gtfs) - Turns generated GeoJSON and additional data into GTFS.

+[gtfs-bolivia-cochabamba](https://github.com/trufi-association/gtfs-bolivia-cochabamba) - Config package that internally uses *osm-public-transport-export* and *geojson-to-gtfs* to generate a GTFS file to be used in OTP.
+Use this as a template to generate your own GTFS.

+[OpenTripPlanner](https://github.com/opentripplanner/OpenTripPlanner) - Trip planning server that uses GTFS feeds for routing.

 ## Free Software

 Copyright 2019 - [Trufi Association](https://www.trufi-association.org/)